Magdalen Wood: Tire making

 In May 1606 she was in Brussels, and her husband's servant Jean Beaulieu wrote to William Trumbull in London, asking for clothes in the latest fashion including a white hat for Marguerite de Lalaing, the wife of Florent de Berlaymont, and for herself from her "tire" woman Mrs Colwort, a "tire" or headdress "of the newest fashion, with hair and pearls, in flowers and leaves fashion, bestowing therein an ounce of great "ragge" pearls and an ounce of small ones".
 She wanted glass pendants made like cherries and strawberries, 24 yards of lace made according to a pattern she sent, more lace in "newer fashions", and ribbons according to the colour and width of the pattern sent.
 In London Anne of Denmark appointed a tire-maker Dorothy Speckard as a servant in her household, while Blanche Swansted was tire maker to Princess Elizabeth.
 William Shakespeare was a lodger for a time in the house of the tire-makers Christopher and Mary Mountjoy.
 In 1608 the queen of France, Margaret of Valois, sent Anna of Denmark a set of flowers and jewels for head tires housed in a cabinet scented with musk and ambergris.

 In 1608 as the wife of the ambassador in Brussels she received presents of apricots and ice from those wanting diplomatic favours.
 In 1610 Anne, Lady Tredway (née Gerrard), the wife of the new ambassador in Venice Dudley Carleton asked her for tips.

+Spanish Infanta

+Lady Edmondes was in England at Hampton Court with her husband in September 1609.
+James VI and I left to go to Waltham forest, while Anne of Denmark remained.
+She had an audience with Anne of Denmark, and presented her with her a portrait of the Spanish Infanta and ruler of the Netherlands, Isabella Clara Eugenia, and brought some letters from her.
+In 1606, Thomas Edmondes, or his assistant William Trumbull, had presented Albert and Isabella with portraits of James, Anne, and Prince Henry.
+The portraits were painted by John de Critz.